-Extension educators and local leaders work together for six to nine months to bring Making it Home to rural communities.
-The program uses community events, study circles, educational materials and action forums to help the community set a course that welcomes newcomers and supports current residents.
+Extension educators and local leaders work together for six to nine months.
+The program organizes community events, study circles, materials and action forums.
+Our goal is to set your community on a course that welcomes newcomers and supports community residents.

 Making it home helps communities:

 - Look at their community through newcomers' eyes

 - Discover, or rediscover, overlooked assets that can attract new residents